 - 27. An Appeal Panel shall be appointed to consider an appeal which is made by a veterinary student or by the VFTP Committee in respect of a decision of a VFTP Adjudication Panel. - 28.
-The Council of the University shall maintain three panels, panel (a), panel (b), and panel (c), from which members of an Appeal Panel shall be appointed as follows: - panel (a): persons who are legally qualified or who have had experience of acting in a judicial capacity, not being members of the Council; - panel (b): members of the Regent House not being members of the VFTP Committee, VFTP Support Panel, or VFTP Adjudication Panel, or of the Faculties of Biology or Veterinary Medicine; - panel (c): members of the academic staff of a UK Veterinary School, being practising RCVS-registered veterinary practitioners, who are not members of the Regent House. - 29.
-The Council shall appoint in the Michaelmas Term each year such number of persons as they shall see fit to serve as members of each panel for three years from 1 January following their appointment.
+The Council of the University shall maintain three panels, panel (a), panel (b), and panel (c), Panels. from which members of an Appeal Panel shall be appointed as follows: - panel (a): persons who are legally qualified or who have had experience of acting in a judicial capacity, not being members of the Council; - panel (b): members of the Regent House not being members of the VFTP Committee, VFTP Support Panel, or VFTP Adjudication Panel, or of the Faculties of Biology or Veterinary Medicine; - panel (c): members of the academic staff of a UK Veterinary School, being practising RCVSregistered veterinary practitioners, who are not members of the Regent House. - 29.
+The Council shall appoint in the Michaelmas Term each year such number of persons as they shall see fit to serve as members of each panel for three years from 1 January following their appointment. - 30.
+An Appeal Panel shall consist of three members:

-Members
+Members.